BOSCO-Uganda

-The rich success of the past projects has led BOSCO to establish 55 community ICT & Development Centers in rural areas in Acholi, Lango and West Nile regions.
-These centers aim to bridge the digital divide between rural and urban communities by expanding access to ICT skills and services for the poor rural communities of Northern Uganda.
+BOSCO has established 55 community ICT & Development Centers in rural areas in Acholi, Lango and West Nile regions to bridge the digital divide between rural and urban communities.

 Regional history

 Twenty years of conflict and displacement have isolated the people of northern Uganda from the technological developments rapidly evolving in their own country and throughout the world.
 This isolation and lack of access to 21st century Information and Communication Technologies (ICT) have prevented communities from using the Internet for creative and innovative ways to meet community needs.

 Instead, many communities have become reliant on traditional aid.
 However, with peace in northern Uganda, BOSCO-Uganda attempts to turn dependency into self-advocacy through the use of innovative and collaborative ICT technologies.

 Initiated in 2006 under the umbrella of Gulu Archdiocese, BOSCO-Uganda implemented a pilot ICT project in 6 IDP-camps in Gulu and Amuru district (including CooPe, Unyama, Lacor, Pagak, Pabbo and Jengari) BOSCO-Uganda has since expanded its activities in Amuru and Gulu and is planning the further expansion to Kitgum and Pader Districts.

 BOSCO-Uganda uses innovative technology particularly adapted to rural regions.
 Its internet stations, situated in rural communities and former internally displaced persons camps, consist of low-power, solar powered PCs connected to a high-speed, long-range WiFi Internet connection.
 Each communication station is linked to other BOSCO sites via a free VoIP telephony network and through a high-speed internal network (INTERNET) content management page.

 Moving beyond the provision of technical solutions, BOSCO is concentrating on the development of both proven and emerging directions for ICT usage.
 These directions include computer education adapted to the realities of 21st Century global interconnectivity and a Web 2.0 collaborative approach to cooperation with health centers, e-agriculture, educational outreach, e-government, etc.